GabrielC101/rolodex/README.md

 # Rolodex application
 A short term project I did a while back.
 Takes a csv, and converts data to json.
 Ignores invalid data.
+Had a three day time limit.
+I've since tinkered with it.
+The purpose is to show of my skills (give a short time).
+In real life, this is over-engineered.
+Could be accomplished using pandas, pyspark, dask, or even just a single script.

+Alternatively, it could be turned into an ETL framework, in which case it is under-engineered.

 ## Requirements